Editor's Note: Updated April 2022.

 There are inherent advantages to staying at such massive facilities with four or more courses -- more variety in choosing restaurants, course architecture and entertainment away from golf -- but it also adds a big problem: Which courses should you play if you can't hit them all?

-I dug through the marketing hype to rank the courses from best to least at 29 of these 31 mega-resorts.
-I can't judge Big Cedar Lodge near Branson, Mo., since many of the holes haven't been built yet.
-Plus, the two sprawling Mission Hill properties proved to be too big to handle.
+I dug through the marketing hype to rank the courses from best to least at 30 of these 32 mega-resorts.
+The two sprawling Mission Hill properties proved to be too big to handle.
 Maybe someday I'll get a chance to review all 22 of those courses.
 Jet lag will be the least of my worries.
 Hello, golf fatigue.

 Four courses (in order from best to last): North course, South course, West course, 18-hole Pitch and Putt.